Glenn Robert

 Previous quality improvement research includes the first evaluations in the NHS of the Institute for Healthcare Improvement’s ‘Breakthrough’ Collaborative method (2000-2002) as well as bringing new perspectives on large-scale change.
 The latter most notably involved exploring and testing the value of bringing social movement thinking to healthcare quality improvement efforts.

-Examples of ongoing quality improvement research projects include:
+Examples of recently completed and ongoing research projects include:

 • a 30 month study exploring the local operation and impact of Healthwatch in England to optimise patient and public voice in healthcare commissioning and service provision